-The Compensation Committee (and the independent directors, in the case of the CEO) approved base salaries for the NEOs in August 2016.
-The salaries reflected a 5-10% increase in base salaries for all of our NEOs and were made following a discussion with FW Cook and according to their recommendations.
-FW Cook updated its compensation analysis as applied to the Company's peer group and considered the Company's growth during fiscal 2016, and made its recommendations based upon that updated analysis.
-The Compensation Committee (and the independent directors, in the case of the CEO) reviewed compensation again in December 2017 and made adjustments to the NEO's long term incentive plans for 2018.
+When evaluating executive compensation again in the last quarter of 2018 with respect to compensation of executives for 2019, the Compensation Committee engaged FW Cook and updated the Peer Group of the Company in order to take into account the growth of the Company, both in revenues, operating income and changes in market cap.
+In their report, FW Cook found that the base salaries of each of the NEOs were all below market median levels.
+As such, and taking into account the increased levels of responsibility for each of the NEOs, the salaries were increased effective January 1, 2019.
+The increase in salaries for 2019, reflecting a 18.0-31.0% increase in base salaries for all of our NEOs, were made following a discussion with FW Cook and according to their recommendations.
+FW Cook updated its compensation analysis as applied to the Company's peer group and considered the Company's growth since August 2016, and made its recommendations based upon that updated analysis.
+Specifically, the Compensation Committee took into account the growth of the Company, in revenues, global presence and including recent activities of management involving business development and acquisitions, including the addition of three new businesses (UPS, batteries and e-Mobility) to their respective management roles and the increase in responsibilities accompanied therewith.

 The base salaries of our NEOs were approved by the Compensation Committee in U.S. Dollars.
 As per such approval, payments are actually made in New Israeli Shekel based on the exchange rate used at the time of the approval.
-As such, while the actual monthly payment of base salaries of our NEOs has not changed and will not change for 2018, the U.S. Dollar amount reflected in the below disclosure reflects the rate of exchange as of December, 2017 and as such, reflects a base salary change that is merely a result of a fluctuation in the exchange rate of U.S. Dollar to New Israeli Shekel.
-The following table sets forth the 2016-2018 base salaries for the NEOs:
+As such, while the actual monthly payment of base salaries of our NEOs did not change between August 2016 and through December 31, 2018, the U.S. Dollar amount reflected in the below disclosure reflects the rate of exchange as of December 2017 and as such, reflects a base salary change that is merely a result of a fluctuation in the exchange rate of U.S. Dollar to New Israeli Shekel.
+The following table sets forth the 2017-2019 base salaries for the NEOs:

-August 2016 and December 2017 Base Salary Decisions
+December 2017 and November 2018 Base Salary Decisions

-Name and Principal Position Annual base salary prior to August 2016 (\$) Annual base salary after August 2016 increase (\$) Percentage increase Annual base salary after December 2017 Compensation Review (\$)() Percentage change Guy Sella - Chief Executive Officer and Chairman of the Board 510,000 550,000 8% 611,000 11% Ronen Faier - Chief Financial Officer 300,000 315,000 5% 350,000 11% Zvi Lando - Vice President, Global Sales 300,000 315,000 5% 350,000 11% Yoav Galin - VP Research and Development 275,000 290,000 5% 322,000 11% Lior Handelsman - VP Marketing & Product Strategy 240,000 265,000 10% 295,000 11%
+Name and Principal Position Annual base salary Effective 2017-2018 (\$) Annual base salary Effective Jan.
+2019(\$) Percentage change Guy Sella - Chief Executive Officer and Chairman of the Board 611,000 750,000 22.7% Ronen Faier - Chief Financial Officer 350,000 420,000 20.0% Zvi Lando - Vice President, Global Sales 350,000 420,000 20.0% Yoav Galin - Vice President, Research and Development 322,000 380,000 18.0% Rachel Prishkolnik - Vice President, General Counsel and Corporate Secretary 290,000 380,000 31.0%